Best Homeowners Insurance in Florida (2024)

 Average $9,064 $4,704 $4,360

 Residents with older homes will often have the most difficult time finding coverage.
-Many companies are skeptical of covering older houses due to their higher likelihood of suffering damage.
+Nearly every Florida homeowners insurance company is skeptical of covering older houses due to their higher likelihood of suffering damage.
 Some exceptionally old properties won’t qualify for a standard policy, known as the HO3 form, and will instead need an HO8 insurance policy specifically designed for old houses.

 Newer homes have less wear and tear for insurers to worry about and newer components that are built with hurricane protection in mind.
 Note how premiums for house insurance in Florida get significantly lower on newly constructed homes below.